Global UGRAD 2023-2024

 English Language ability- A TOEFL score is not required at the time of application; however, a TOEFL score is required for participation in the program.

-Community Service- Applicant should understand the importance of community work and show an inclination to volunteer while in United States and upon returning home.
+Community Service- It is ok if the student has not completed community service in their home community, but their application should show that they understand the importance of community work and show an inclination to volunteer while in United States and upon returning home.
 They will be required to do 20 hours of community service in the United States.

 References- One reference has to be academic and written by a professor or assistant professor from the candidate’s major field of study.
 A second reference may come from a non-academic aspect of the candidate’s life and work.
 World Learning provides a reference form on the application portal.
 No other format is accepted.